innolitics/rdm/rdm/init_files/documents/level_of_concern.md

 See the 2005 "Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices" for details.

-Describe how you arrived at the stated Level of Concern.
-Below is a template for a device that has a minor Level of Concern.
+TODO: Describe how you arrived at the stated Level of Concern.
+Below is a template for a device that has a minor Level of Concern, hence the "No" response for all of the questions.
+Be sure to read the questions and update the responses as appropriate.

 We believe the software system inside {{ system.project_name }} has a {{ system.level_of_concern }} Level of Concern because ...

 ## Role of the Software

-Describe the role of the software in causing, controlling, and/or mitigating hazards that could result in injury to the patient or the operator.
+TODO: Describe the role of the software in causing, controlling, and/or mitigating hazards that could result in injury to the patient or the operator.

 ## Major Level of Concern Key Questions